20 Kid-Friendly Spring Break Road Trips

 Luray Caverns

 Walk through the largest underground cavern in the eastern United States.
 Take a tour along lighted, paved walkways into cathedral-size caves with 10-story ceilings, underground lakes and towering stone formations.
-Afterward, included in the same ticket, see trains and toys from yesteryear at Toy Town Junction; visit the Shenandoah Heritage Village, a seven-acre re-creation of a 19th-century farming community; and take a spin through time at the Car & Carriage Caravan Museum with more than 75 historic vehicles on display. //101 Cave Hill Road, Luray, Virginia
+Afterward, included in the same ticket, see trains and toys from yesteryear at Toy Town Junction; visit the Shenandoah Heritage Village, a seven-acre re-creation of a 19th-century farming community; and take a spin through time at the Car & Carriage Caravan Museum, home to more than 75 historic vehicles on display.
+Drive time from Arlington: 2 hours. //101 Cave Hill Road, Luray, Virginia

-Bodyboard on an indoor ocean wave, speed down a zipline and test your coordination on a ropes course at Massanutten.
+Bodyboard on an indoor ocean wave, speed down a zipline and test your coordination on a ropes course at Massanutten in Virginia.
 (Courtesy photo)

 Massanutten Family Adventure Park

-Climb, tube, zip and swim your way through spring break at a 6,000-acre mountain getaway.
-Ski-focused in the winter, this four-season resort switches to fair-weather activities come spring.
-Challenge little ones on the kids’ ropes course and climbing wall.
-Fly down the zip line and bounce at Playland.
+Climb, tube, zip and swim your way through this 6,000-acre mountain getaway.
+Ski-focused in the winter, the all-season resort switches to fair-weather activities come spring.
+Little ones will enjoy the challenge of a kids’ ropes course and climbing wall, plus the chance to fly down the zip line and bounce at Playland.
 If the weather is warm enough, check to see if snow tubing has switched over to summer tubing and take turns gliding down a grassy hill.
 The indoor water park offers enough slides, rapids and pools to occupy a full day.
 Take a Flowrider lesson and learn to bodyboard on 50,000 gallons of water flowing under you like an ocean wave, or grab a tube and relax on an indoor lazy river.
-The area also offers numerous treks and trails for hikers and bikers itching to get outdoors. //1822 Resort Drive, Massanutten, Virginia
+The area also offers numerous treks and trails for hikers and bikers itching to get outdoors.
+Drive time from Arlington 2 hours 30 minutes. //1822 Resort Drive, Massanutten, Virginia

 Natural Bridge State Park in Virginia is about more than just the bridge.
 Check out lush forest hikes, zoo animals and underground caverns nearby.
 (Photo Courtesy of Virginia Department of Conservation and Recreation)